JJfww/GeekChic-Digital-Listing-Draft-Tool/index.md

 - Does **not** read or store buyer data, messages, or orders
 - Only uses my own listing content and the authorization needed to access my seller account

+## Who is this for
+- This page is informational only; it does not provide setup steps for other sellers or request others to generate API keys.

 ## Support
 Contact: **21glassesLLC@gmail.com** (monitored)